ualsg/ualsg.netlify.app/content/opportunities/ads/2020-02-developer-underground-modelling/index.md

 Your key responsibilities, besides the principal tasks of the work package listed above, will be:

+- Development of a software prototype.
-- Leading the research on data modelling and developing automated workflows.
+- Assisting the research on data modelling and developing automated workflows.
-- Assisting the Co-PIs in the management of the project and supervision of team members.
-- Preparation of publications and managing the research output.
+- Contributing to publications and other forms of research output.
+- Documenting and testing the developed workflow and software prototype, and writing documentation.

 ### Preferred qualifications

 You should demonstrate that you possess:

-- A PhD degree (or completed before the start of the project) in a related discipline from a reputable university.
+- A degree (or completed before the start of the project) in a related discipline from a reputable university.
-- A solid publication record.
+- Solid experience with programming (preferably Python and/or C/C++).
+Having built software used by others and/or scientific software experience is a plus.
 - Prior experience in modelling underground information and/or (3D) geographic data modelling.
 - Excellent communication skills in English.
-- Experience with programming (preferably Python and/or C/C++).
-Having built software used by others and/or scientific software experience is a plus.
 - Familiarity with geospatial data (and 3D is a further plus), and GIS software/libraries, especially ETL tools such as FME.
 - Understanding of data standardisation and interoperability.
 - Capability of identifying and quickly learning the most suitable tools for the project on the go.